BRST Noether Theorem and Corner Charge Bracket: Application: Abelian 2-form coupled to Chern--Simons

-This theory is relevant to us for three reasons.
+The theory defined by \eqref{L_G3G3} is thus a rank-$1$ BV system, which is relevant in the framework of this paper for at least three reasons.
 First, it has non-trivial asymptotic symmetries associated with the gauge symmetry of the $2$-form, which provide a symmetry interpretation for scalar soft theorems \cite{Campiglia:2018see,Francia:2018jtb}.
-Second, its study requires introducing ghosts of ghosts to the field space so it justifies the inclusion of $c^P_2$ in our general derivation and allow us to understand its impact in practice.
-Third, this curvature $G_3$ plays a fundamental role in the Green--Schwartz anomaly compensation mechanism \cite{Green:1984sg,Baulieu:1985mb}.
+Second, its gauge fixing requires introducing ghosts of ghosts to the field space, which justifies the inclusion of the fields $c^P_2$ in our general derivations of Section~\ref{Section_BRST_Noether_current}.
+Third, the curvature $G_3$ plays a fundamental role in the Green--Schwartz anomaly compensation mechanism \cite{Green:1984sg,Baulieu:1985mb}.
+Computing the BRST Noether charge in this gauge fixed theory serves as a relevant test to illustrate the power of our general formula \eqref{Noether_1.5}.

-The field space is thus composed of an abelian $2$-form $B_{\mu\nu}$, its associated ghost $\psi_\mu$ with a ghost for this ghost $\phi$, a non-abelian 1-form $A^a_\mu$ and its associated ghosts $c^a$ valued in a Lie algebra $\mathfrak{g}$.
-The nilpotent BRST transformations \eqref{BRST_trans} leaving invariant the Lagrangian \eqref{L_G3G3} are given by
+The BRST field space is composed of an abelian $2$-form $B_{\mu\nu}$, its associated ghost $\psi_\mu$ with a ghost for this ghost $\phi$, a non-abelian $1$-form $A^a_\mu$ and its associated ghosts $c^a$ valued in a Lie algebra $\mathfrak{g}$.
+The nilpotent BRST transformations \eqref{BRST_trans} associated with the gauge symmetry \eqref{gaugeB_2} that leave the Lagrangian \eqref{L_G3G3} invariant are given by